Spark-Sentry/core-api/README.md

 ## Features :star:

 SparkSentry offers a robust platform for energy data collection and analysis, enabling users to monitor and optimize their energy consumption efficiently.
-It now supports flexible user-account associations and account creation, catering to a wide range of energy management needs.
+It now supports flexible user-account associations, account creation, detailed management of buildings, areas, systems, and equipment, catering to a wide range of energy management needs.

 ## Setup :gear: